Attendance

 Attendance is vitally important to a student's success in school.
 Absent students can fall behind in their schoolwork and miss valuable learning opportunities.

-· Absences due to illness or medical appointments also do not count toward the 10 days, as long as you provide documentation from the health-care provider regarding the specific days/times missed.
+• Absences due to illness or medical appointments also do not count toward the 10 days, as long as you provide documentation from the health-care provider regarding the specific days/times missed.
+Documentation can take the form of a doctor's note, After-Visit Summary, etc.

 If you find that your family is struggling with attendance for any reason, please reach out so we can work on solutions with you: